 Of important note, Stinnett is also a city of artists.
 Stinnett has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Stinnett’s character.

-Stinnett’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Stinnett’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Stinnett is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.